 EGI-ACE already includes 13 Data Spaces addressing the following disciplines: Health and Medicine (4); Climate Research (2); Energy and Physical Sciences (2); Environmental Sciences (4); and Social Sciences and Humanities (1).
-The project will also support additional 7 international Early Adopters scientific communities to expand the initial capabilities offered by the project and will run an engagement programme to reach even more scientific communities and users.
+The project also supports additional 7 international Early Adopters scientific communities to expand the initial capabilities offered by the project and will run an engagement programme to reach even more scientific communities and users.
+Last but not least, we have so far supported more than 30 use case applications from different scientific areas, helping to increase the user base of the EOSC Compute Platform.